joseaugustomenezes/for_dev/requirements/http/http_responses.md

 # HTTP

 > ## Success
-1. Request with valid http verb (post)
+1. ✅ Request with valid http verb (post)
 2. content type set as JSON on headers
+3. request with correct body
-3. Ok - 200 and response with data
+4. Ok - 200 and response with data
-4. No content - 204 and response without data
+5. No content - 204 and response without data

 > ## Errors
 1. Bad request - 400